hetalang/heta-specifications/syntax.md

     };
     ```

-6. The **Array** value represents the sequence of numbered elements divided by commas.
+6. The **Array** value is a sequence of numbered elements divided by commas.
+Numeration starts from 0 (zero) index.

     Example:
     ```heta